WilliamJones62/gift_health/README.md

 ## Code design

-A runner file (report_income) was used to separate out the IncomeReport class containing all the reporting code.
-This allowed RSpec tests to be written only for the class, making testing cleaner.
+A runner file (report_income.rb) was used to separate the execution of the application from the IncomeReport class (income_report.rb), which contains all the reporting code.
+This allowed RSpec tests to be written only for the class, making them easier to write.

-A hash was used to store the data for the report, with the key containing the patient name and the medication.
-This seemed to be the most efficient way to store the data.
-It could also have been done by sorting the input data by name and record type, but this approach is more verbose and less efficient.
+A hash was used to store the data for the report, with the key containing the patient name and the medication, and a value array containing a count of 'filled' events and a dollar amount total.
+This seemed to be the simplest way to store the incoming data.
+Each of the entries in the hash were then processed to create a new hash with a key of patient name and a value array containing a count of 'filled' events and a dollar amount total for all the drugs the patient has taken.
+This second hash is then used to generate the report.
+I could have sorted the input data by name and record type, and then accumulated the 'filled' events and a dollar amounts for each patient, but I think this approach would have resulted in code that would be more difficult to understand.
-The hash key = name + ' ' + medication.
-The hash value is an array consisting of a count of filled prescriptions and the dollar value generated.

-The report is created with one line for each patient that has data to report.
-It is possible that a patient could have data for multiple drugs, so this is combined in a new hash with only patient name as the key.
+I think that it is important to account for all of the input data and not just the data that is included in the output report.
+So an error report is also produced.
+I could have persisted the rejected data in a new text file, but I thought that a report to stdout would be sufficient.

 RSpec was used as the testing tool, rather than Minitest or Cucumber, as I have more experience using RSpec.